A two for the Price of one guest appearance…

 Manfred Carstairs: How are you feeling Cyrus?
 Are you in pain?

 Cyrus Carstairs: Yes.
 And it’s grown more acute since you’ve entered the room

 It’s certainly not an episode to be taken seriously and it’s a gentle introduction to the Bionic woman and her super “talents”.
 However, I did feel it was let down by the storyline – the identity of the chief bad guy one which even a bungling Hercule Poirot wannabe would guess – and a bit of a crappy conclusion to the episode.

 The portrayal of these characters and the dialogue was reminiscent more of those Hanna Barbara cartoons.
 But the cast acted accordingly with their on-screen presence.
 Each of these actors camping up their roles, this plot continuing the theme of crazy storylines in this particular series.
-The second series had opened with a Bionic Man cross over where the pair are on a Bigfoot hunt.
+The second series had opened with a The Six Million Dollar Man cross over where the pair are on a Bigfoot hunt.